Butere: Politics

 The politics of Butere have been dominated by clan rivalries.
 Martin Shikuku represented from independence until 1997 with short breaks.
 Shikuku first lost the seat in the mid-1970s when he was detained by the Jomo Kenyatta government for saying that the then-ruling party, Kenya African National Union (KANU), was dead.
 Upon his release when Moi took over in 1978, Shikuku won the seat in 1979 through a by-election.
 Shikuku lost his seat to Jesse Eshikhati Opembe in the 1988 mlolongo elections.
 Opembe died only six months after the election, paving the way for Moses Okwara, who won the ensuing by-election.
 Shikuku returned to recapture the seat in the 1992 multiparty elections on the Kenneth Matiba led FORD-Asili party and represented the constituency for one term until former University of Nairobi Lecturer, Dr. Amukowa Anangwe, defeated him in the 1997 general elections in which Shikuku also ran for the presidency.
 Anangwe was, however, was ousted 2002 by Wycliffe Oparanya.

 The 2007 election was again won by Oparanya as the constituency seemed to abandon Musikari Kombo in favor of the Orange Democratic Movement (ODM), now led by former Prime Minister and Langata MP Raila Odinga.
 This was evidenced by an apparent rush by most politicians to troop to the party, among them former Minister Dr. Amukowa Anangwe, Businessman Justus Anyanga Wanekeya, and Arch.
 Mohammed Munyanya.

 The formation of the United Democratic Forum Party (UDFP) arising from the systematic breakaway of the Pentagon into a rival party, had a major impact on the 2013 elections.
 In recent by-elections, UDFP managed to show its national strength by emerging second in Kangema Constituency.

-In 2017,Tindi Mwale new entrant in political arena,won with 18,213 votes against incumbent Andrew Toboso 11,560.In 2022, Tindi Mwale received a direct ODM ticket from Baba Raila Amollo Odinga,Baba Raila Amollo Odinga annointed Mwale as Captain JeshilaBaba,Mwale went on to win Member of Parliament on the Orange Democratic Movement ticket against his competitor Habil Nanjendo of the Amani National Congress.
+In 2017, Tindi Mwale new entrant in political arena, won with 18,213 votes against incumbent Andrew Toboso 11,560.In 2022, Tindi Mwale received a direct ODM ticket from Baba Raila Amollo Odinga, Baba Raila Amollo Odinga anointed Mwale as Captain JeshilaBaba, Mwale went on to win Member of Parliament on the Orange Democratic Movement ticket against his competitor Habil Nanjendo of the Amani National Congress.
 Mwale received 23,898 votes.